liveswitch/liveswitch-connect/README.md

   --log-level                     (Default: Error) The LiveSwitch log level.
 ```

+## ndifind

+The `ndifind` verb prints a list of the discoverable NDI devices on the network.

 ## ndicapture

 The `ndicapture` verb lets you capture media from an NDI device and send it to a LiveSwitch server.